 Petition Process

 Parents/guardians may petition the Board to allow their child to enter school earlier than permitted under statutory age requirements.
-On receipt of a petition, the District shall conduct an evaluation process to help determine a student’s readiness to engage in and benefit from early entry to school.
+On receipt of a petition form, the school shall conduct a District-approved evaluation process to help determine a student’s readiness to engage in and benefit from early entry to school.
 The process shall be established in accordance with the following:

 The District shall establish guidelines to determine a student’s readiness for entry, including the date by which petitions must be submitted to the Central Office.